hmddev1/hmddev1/README.md

 <h1 align="center">About HMD</h1>
-<p align="center">Consistently fascinated by astronomy and cosmology, especially intrigued by the utilization of extensive astronomical data.
+<p align="center">Consistently fascinated by astronomy and cosmology, especially intrigued by the utilization of astronomical big data.
 Proficient in Python programming and enthusiastic about artificial intelligence.
 Currently a graduate student specializing in cosmological data science. </p>

 <h1 align="center">Languages and Tools:</h3>
 <p align="center">